 Pros and Cons of the Death Tax

 Only a very small percentage of estates will be subjected to an estate or inheritance tax.
-Here’s the good and bad.
+Here are the pros and cons of death taxes:

-- High threshold: As of tax year 2021, your gross assets need to exceed $11.7 million for you to be subject to the federal estate tax.
+- High threshold: As of tax year 2022, your gross assets need to exceed $12.06 million for you to be subject to the federal estate tax ($12.92 million for 2023).
 That means that only families that have amassed considerable wealth need to worry about it.

-- High earnings: According to Americans for Tax Fairness, the federal estate tax will bring in $225 billion over the course of a decade.
+- High earnings: According to Americans for Tax Fairness, the federal estate tax will bring in $225 billion over a decade.

 - Small target: The death tax is only hitting the wealthiest Americans.
 The vast majority of us – more than 99% – won’t stand to ever pay an estate tax.